richieri/awesome-opensource-4-covid19/README.md

-# awesome-opensource-4-covid19
+# Opensource initiatives against Covid 19
-Opensource initiatives for Covid 19 control
+This is a initial list with opensource initiatives against Covid 19.
+Feel free to help improving this list!

 ## Tracking software
 - [BlueTrace](https://bluetrace.io/) Human Tracking software that uses bluetooth to collect data about who was near you.